Nationwide Building Society Board Terms of Reference

 8.1 Changes to the structure, size and composition of the Board, following recommendations from the Nomination and Governance Committee.

-8.3 Appointments and removals to the Board, following recommendations by the Nomination and Governance Committee, including the appointment of the Society Chair, the Chief Executive Officer, the Senior Independent Director and the selection of members and Chairs of Board Committees.
+8.3 Appointments and removals to the Board, following recommendations by the Nomination and Governance Committee, including the appointment of the Society Chairman, the Chief Executive Officer, the Senior Independent Director and the selection of members and Chairs of Board Committees.

 8.4 Continuation in office of directors, including:

-- at the end of their term of office when they are due to be re-elected by members at the annual general meeting; and
+- at the end of their term of office when they are due to be re-elected by members at the Annual General Meeting; and

 - the suspension or termination of service of an Executive Director as an employee of Nationwide, subject to the law and their service contract.